-CSE’s Advisory Board provides strategic and programmatic guidance to CSE:
+CSE’s Advisory Board provides leadership, strategic guidance, and support to CSE:

 Reverend Shaundra Cunningham

 Shaundra is a former military kid who has lived all over but Columbia, South Carolina is home.
 Shaundra received her B.S. in business administration from the University of South Carolina and her Master of divinity degree from Harvard Divinity School with research interests in the role of the black church, gender equity, popular culture and religion.
 At Harvard, Shaundra served as president of Harambee, Harvard Divinity School’s Black Student Union, and organized a conference on hip hop and religion.
 Out of this conference, Shaundra was asked to contribute an article to Emmett Price’s anthology The Black Church and Hip Hop Culture: Toward Bridging the Generational Divide.
-In February 2010 she was ordained by the National Baptist Convention USA, Inc. After completing a one year CPE (clinical pastoral education) residency at Spartanburg Regional Hospital in August 2011 she became a staff chaplain for the Cleveland Clinic.
-In this role she serves as an embedded practitioner coordinating the spiritual care and healing services needs for patients, families, and staff on all the Medical Intensive Care Units.
+In February 2010 she was ordained by the National Baptist Convention USA, Inc. After completing a one year CPE (clinical pastoral education) residency at Spartanburg Regional Hospital, she know works as a hospital chaplain in Seattle, WA.
 In the words of Peter Gomes, Shaundra is committed to doing ministry with both head and heart and hopes to embody that in all she does.